htc-ccis2591/dom-access/README.md

 - getElementById() - used to select a single element by its id attribute
 - getElementsByTagName() - used to select all elements (that are children of the target - the object before the dot) with the specified tag name
 - querySelector() and querySelectorAll - used to select one or more elements by CSS selector
-- the properties (meaning you don’t have () after them): parentNode, previousSibling, nextSibling, firstChild, lastChild
+- the properties (meaning you don’t have () after them): parentNode, previousElementSibling, nextElementSibling, firstElementChild, lastElementChild

 If your result is more than one element (such as when using getElementsByTagName()) then you need to use a for loop to look at or do something with each individual item.